Cowboyway Home Page

 Clipping The Branding Area

-Freeze branding requires that all hair be removed from the branding site so that the extreme cold of the freeze branding iron can be applied directly to the skin.
-In the photo at right you can see where the branding site on one of the horse's was shaved on its right hip.
+In the photo below you can see the branding site on one of the horses, the right hip, was shaved.
 The area is a little bigger than the actual brand, and an effort was made to make the bottom edge level to use as a guide when applying the branding iron.
-A #10 blade was used first to remove a heavy layer of winter hair, followed by a #40 surgical blade to clip down to the skin.

 Clipped freeze brand site on a horse's right hip